ztmarron/git-lab-assignment/README.md

     * the rebase approach command example reads as such: `git rebase --onto <branch name>~<first commit number to remove> <branch name>~<first commit to be kept> <branch name>`
     * another way to say it is `git rebase --onto <new source commit> <old source commit> <branch you are rebasing>`
     * another way is: `git rebase --onto <commit hash before the password commit> <commit hash after the password commit> <branch you are removing the password from>`
-* Once you are done removing the commit, use the force to push your changes (git push -f origin task-1)
+* Once you are done removing the commit, use the force to push your changes: `git push -f origin task-1`
 * Notes and hints:
     * When you do git log, you hit `/` to search for words.
 So `/password` should find you the commit containing the password.
     * You can also use `git log | grep 'password'` to find the commit hash.
     * Note: pay close attention to the output of the rebase command and the output of git status when it hits a stopping point.
 Most of the time git tells you what you need to do next.
 * If you get stuck with a rebase, `git rebase --abort` will let you start over.

 # Task 2: